HomeArticlesGuideNRI Investment Guide

 Direct equity through PIS

 NRIs can trade on Indian stock exchanges through a Portfolio Investment Scheme account linked to one designated NRE or NRO bank account.
-Delivery-based buying and selling is allowed; intraday trading is not.
-There are portfolio-level concentration caps — NRIs collectively cannot hold more than 10% of any single company's paid-up capital through the PIS route — though individual holding limits are rarely a practical constraint.
+Delivery-based buying and selling is allowed; intraday trading isn't.
+Portfolio-level concentration caps apply too.
+NRIs collectively cannot hold more than 10% of any single company's paid-up capital through the PIS route, though individual holding limits rarely become a practical constraint.

-For most NRI investors, mutual funds are preferable to direct equity: they require no stock-picking expertise, no active monitoring, and their capital gains tax treatment is identical while the operational complexity is significantly lower.
+For most NRI investors, mutual funds beat direct equity: they require no stock-picking expertise, no active monitoring, and their capital gains tax treatment is identical while the operational complexity drops significantly.

 The National Pension System is open to NRIs aged 18 to 70, funded through an NRE or NRO account.
 Contributions up to ₹1.5 lakh qualify for deduction under Section 80C (available only under the old tax regime), and an additional ₹50,000 under Section 80CCD(1B).
-The NPS corpus is invested across equity (E), corporate bonds (C), and government securities (G) in allocations you choose.
-At maturity (age 60), 40% of the corpus must be used to purchase an annuity — which provides a monthly pension — and up to 60% can be withdrawn tax-free as a lump sum.
+The NPS corpus gets invested across equity (E), corporate bonds (C), and government securities (G) in allocations you choose.
+At maturity (age 60), 40% of the corpus must go toward an annuity, providing a monthly pension, and up to 60% can come out tax-free as a lump sum.

 Use the NPS Calculator to model the retirement corpus from a specific monthly contribution level and asset allocation.